Constrained regret minimization for multi-criterion multi-armed bandits: Constrained regret minimization

-In this section, we present an algorithm for risk-constrained regret minimization, and provide performance guarantees for the same, assuming that the cost distributions of all arms are $\sigma$-subGaussian.
-Note that a similar analysis can also be carried out under the weaker assumption that the $p$th absolute moment of each arm is bounded by a given constant, where $p > 1.$ Due to paucity of space and additional complexity in the analysis, results for this bounded moment case are shifted to Appendix~\ref{app:rclcb_proof2}.
+In this section, we present an algorithm for constrained regret minimization, and provide performance guarantees for the same, assuming that we have estimators for each attribute that satisfy the concentration inequality~\eqref{eq:gen_conc_ineq_m1}.

-The algorithm, which we refer to as \emph{risk-constrained lower confidence bound} (RC-LCB) algorithm, is based on the well-known principle of \emph{optimism under uncertainty}.
-RC-LCB uses upper confidence bounds (UCBs) on the CVaR of each arm to maintain a set of \emph{plausibly feasible} arms, and uses lower confidence bounds (LCBs) for the means of the arms in this set to select the arm to be played.
-Note that LCBs are used for the mean because we are dealing with minimization of expected loss, rather than the (equivalent) maximization of mean reward.
-If, at some instant, the set of plausibly feasible arms maintained by RC-LCB becomes empty, the algorithm turns `risk-averse' and plays the arm which appears least risky, i.e., the one with the smallest CVaR LCB.
-Finally, at the end of~$T$ rounds, RC-LCB sets the feasiblity flag as \texttt{true} if the set of plausibly feasible arms is found to be non-empty, and \texttt{false} otherwise.
-The details are presented as Algorithm~\ref{alg:rclcb_sg}.
+The algorithm, which we refer to as \emph{constrained lower confidence bound} (\textsc{Con-LCB}) algorithm, is based on the well-known principle of \emph{optimism under uncertainty}. \textsc{Con-LCB} uses lower confidence bounds (LCBs) on attribute $g_1$ of each arm to maintain a set of \emph{plausibly feasible} arms, and uses LCBs for attribute $g_0$ of the arms in this set to select the arm to be played.
+Note that LCBs are used for attribute $g_0$ because we are dealing with \emph{minimization} of $g_0.$ If, at some instant, the set of plausibly feasible arms maintained by \textsc{Con-LCB} becomes empty, the algorithm turns conservative and plays the arm which violates the constraint least, i.e., the one with the smallest LCB on $g_1$.
+Finally, at the end of~$T$ rounds, \textsc{Con-LCB} sets the feasiblity flag as \texttt{true} if the set of plausibly feasible arms is found to be non-empty, and \texttt{false} otherwise.

-The remainder of this section is devoted to performance guatantees for RC-LCB.
+The remainder of this section is devoted to performance guatantees for \textsc{Con-LCB}.
 We consider feasible and infeasible instances separately.

-\begin{theorem} Suppose that all the arms are $\sigma$-subGaussian and the given instance is feasible.
-Under RC-LCB, the expected number of pulls of a feasible but suboptimal arm $k$ (i.e., satisfying $\mu(k) > \mu(1)$ and $\calp(k) \leq \tau$), is bounded by
+\begin{theorem} Consider a feasible instance.
+Under \textsc{Con-LCB}, the expected number of pulls of a feasible but suboptimal arm $k$ (i.e., satisfying $g_0(\nu(k)) > g_0^*$ and $g_1(\nu(k)) \leq \tau$), is bounded by

-The expected number of pulls of a deceiver arm $k$ (i.e., satisfying $\mu(k) \leq \mu(1)$ and $\calp(k) > \tau$), is bounded by
+The expected number of pulls of a deceiver arm $k$ (i.e., satisfying $g_0(\nu(k)) \leq g_0^*$ and $g_1(\nu(k)) > \tau$ is bounded by